 Spruce Spending Account Agreement

-This Spending Account Agreement sets forth the terms and conditions that govern your Spruce Spending Account.
+This Spending Account Agreement sets forth the terms and conditions that govern your Spruce Spending Account established at Pathward®, National Association, Member FDIC.
 Please review it carefully and keep it for your records.
-This document contains an Arbitration Agreement in Section 23 that applies broadly and includes procedures for resolving arbitrations of similar claims asserted by claimants with the same or coordinated counsel, including to disputes that arise out of or relate to this Spending Account Agreement, your Spruce Spending Account, and to any Spruce-related products and services.
-The Fee Schedule can be found in Section 11.
+This document contains an Arbitration Agreement in Section 27 that applies broadly, including to disputes that arise out of or relate to this Spending Account Agreement, your Spruce Spending Account, and to any Spruce-related products and services, and includes procedures for resolving arbitrations of similar claims asserted by claimants represented by the same or coordinated counsel which, as explained below, may delay the arbitration of your claim.
+The Fee Schedule can be found in Section 14.

 1. Definitions.
 For purposes of this Spending Account Agreement (except as otherwise provided in the Arbitration Agreement), these terms have the following meanings: